 CAITLIN: And then we have the third part of their childhood friend trio, Su-Won.

 PETER: I love X/1999.

-PETER: her dad has been pretty friendly established as like… I guess, more could be revealed later, but even in his character design that he’s very kind of unassuming but in a way where he is kind of very dedicated to his peaceful way that’s not really respected.
+PETER: Her dad has been pretty friendly established as like… I guess, more could be revealed later, but even in his character design that he’s very unassuming, but in a way where he is very dedicated to his peaceful way that’s not really respected.
 Actually, I like her dad a lot.
 So, it’ll suck if it turns out he was an asshole.

-GABRIELLA: So it was just dumb blood food nonsense, like it ruined the whole thing.
-Although I’m curious to see more backstory but like.
+GABRIELLA: So it was just dumb blood-feud nonsense, like it ruined the whole thing.
+Although I’m curious to see more backstory.
 That guy looks like a doofus, but clearly something is going on in the background, whether it’s good or bad, I don’t know, he clearly has some motivation and everyone thinks he’s an idiot.
 But he knows something.